AI Dev Assess

 What is Technical Aptitude?

 Technical aptitude refers to an individual's natural or learned capacity to understand, learn, and apply technical concepts and skills effectively.
-It encompasses a range of abilities, including:
+As part of a comprehensive technical screening process, evaluating technical aptitude has become increasingly crucial for making informed hiring decisions.
+This capability encompasses a range of abilities that go far beyond what traditional assessment methods can measure.

 1. Logical reasoning and problem-solving skills